AFNY Logo

 ROME, October 2004.
 Photo courtesy Wayne Fields.

 ROME, Oct.
 2004: A modern trolley waits quietly on the Via Arenula, at the terminus of the popular #8 Argentina line, about 3 blocks south of the Pantheon.
-Behind the trolley is the state-funded Teatro Argentina.
-Sophisticated cities the world over are acting now on dramatically better transit and genuine auto reduction, while NYC, the laughingstock of urban planners worldwide, continues hiding its car craze behind slick public relations, backwards bureacracies and "public" authorities well-insulated from the public, and the bald-faced buying off of critics.
+Behind the trolley can be seen the state-funded Teatro Argentina.
+Sophisticated cities the world over are acting now to dramatically expand transit and reduce automobile use, while NYC languishes in a smog of cars, public relations, baby steps on pedestrianization and deep-seated political decadence.
 AFNY's web manager stands in foreground.
 Photo: Wayne Fields.

 Auto-Free New York George Haikalis, Chairman | One Washington Sq.
 Village, #5D, NYC 10012 | Phone: (212) 475-3394 | geohaikalis@juno.com